 Though news of the coronavirus has been spreading for a few months, the decisions and actions of the last two weeks have impacted the United States in ways we hadn’t felt before.
-The mandatory shut down of restaurants, schools and non-essential businesses has caused great concern as many businesses also move to remote-only work for their employees.
+The mandatory shut down of restaurants, schools and non-essential businesses and the use of face shield with glasses has caused great concern as many businesses also move to remote-only work for their employees.

 For pregnancy centers all over the country, this change has caused uncertainty and raised a lot of questions about how to continue operations.
 We know many of you want to stay open, but you are concerned about safety for your staff, volunteers and clients.
 Many directors have had to make difficult decisions about postponing or canceling fundraising events, which raises real concerns about how to make up for budget losses.
 (Next week, our email will be full of tips on how to stay funded during a crisis.)

 And yet, in spite of these setbacks, the needs of the abortion-vulnerable woman haven’t changed.
 She still needs resources, support, and answers to her fearful questions about what life will look like in the midst of an unplanned pregnancy.
 Historically, recessions have led to a spike in the abortion rate.
 Now more than ever, women are probably being told abortion is their only option, especially in this changing economy.
 The woman who was abortion-vulnerable has become more abortion-determined, and you were placed on this earth “for such a time as this” to help her see a better, more life-affirming future!

 In this FREE guide, we share four marketing strategies you can do right now to reach more abortion-determined women in your community.